- Entry level

 At Google, User Experience Researchers (UXRs) help everyone focus on the user.
 In this role, you will create understanding and empathy around user needs, stated and unstated, for your entire product team including designers, product managers, and engineers.
 You will do so by conducting primary research, exploring the behaviors and motivations of our users through methods like field visits, ethnography, surveys, usability testing, and logs analysis.
 Your research will help us create useful, usable, and delightful new products and features for people as well as continually innovating on our existing products.
 You’ll inspire change at all stages of product development by delivering compelling, written, in-person and visual presentations on your findings.

-Conduct independent research on multiple aspects of products and experiences.
+- Conduct independent research on multiple aspects of how users experience online search.

-Collect and analyze user behavior through lab studies, field visits, ethnography, surveys, benchmark studies, server logs and online experiments (A/B testing).
+- Collect and analyze user behavior through server logs, online experiments (A/B testing), benchmark studies, lab studies, and surveys.

-Work with Designers, Product Managers, Engineers and other UXRs to prioritize research opportunities in a fast-paced, rapidly changing environment.
+- Work with Designers, Product Managers, Engineers, and Research Managers to prioritize research opportunities in a fast-paced environment.

-Advocate research findings to diverse audiences through written reports and in-person presentations.
+- Advocate research findings to diverse audiences through written reports and oral presentations.

 About the company